KD9YQK/ARES_Sim_1/gm/GM_01_Event_Timeline.md

 GM notes:

-If NCO provides a route avoiding Pine and 6th and a contact point, Medical may later be reported as moving or arriving.
+If NCO provides a route avoiding Oak and 6th and a contact point, Medical may later be reported as moving or arriving.

 If route is unclear, Medical should hold.

-If NCO sends Medical through Pine and 6th, treat it as a safety/routing error and require reroute.
+If NCO sends Medical through Oak and 6th, treat it as a safety/routing error and require reroute.

 ### 00:42 — OP 2 Event: Voices on East Side